-Is the obligation to notify about suspicious illegal activity apply to copyrights?
+Overall, the DSA imposes strict requirements as opposed to the Copyright Directive's recommendatory nature Does the obligation to notify about suspicious illegal activity apply to copyrights?
 Article 18 obligations Hosting services have an obligation to notify local authorities of activity that raises a suspicion that the recipient may have committed, may be committing or is likely to commit a criminal offence involving a threat to the life or safety of a person or persons (Article 18 of the DSA).
 The DSA sets strict requirements on which criminal offences are considered serious, thus obliging the hosting services to report them.
 While Recital 56 gives a non-exhaustive list of what could constitute suspicious criminal activity (incitement to commit terrorism, sexual abuse and exploitation of children, trafficking in human beings), the main criteria remains that such activity poses a threat to the life or safety of persons.
-Article 18 obligations are not applicable to intellectual property crimes, except when they involve a threat to the life and safety of persons. nature Given that IP crimes are often of a commercial nature, which does not pose a threat to the life or safety of persons, it could be argued that the hosting services do not have an obligation to inform the law enforcement authorities of such criminal offences.
+Article 18 obligations are not applicable to intellectual property crimes, except when they involve a threat to the life and safety of persons.
+Given that IP crimes are often of a commercial nature, which does not pose a threat to the life or safety of persons, it could be argued that the hosting services do not have an obligation to inform the law enforcement authorities of such criminal offences.
 The obligation of notification could apply in cases of fake medicines or other counterfeit products, which could involve a threat to the life and safety of persons.
 What are transparency reporting obligations?
 The DSA introduces multiple layers of transparency reporting obligations of intermediaries concerning content moderation activities, which is an essential element to ensure accountability.
 Transparency obligations depend on the type of service provider.
 These requirements are designed to help online users, oversight bodies and the general public to understand how content moderation is conducted by large and very large online platforms, the most common types of illegal content and how it is taken down.
 These obligations will also help to ensure due diligence and a due process regime for online intermediaries.
-These obligations are of particular importance in case of moderating illegal content related to copyrights and other IP-related rights.
+These obligations are of particular importance in case of moderating illegal content related to copyrights and other IPrelated rights.
 It would help to understand the latest trends and type of IP-infringing content as well as to assist law enforcement agencies in taking preventive actions.
+Terms of use Transparency reporting obligations Reporting/cooperation obligations Advertising transparency